Better English standards and decade in UK to be demanded before citizenship

 Yvette Cooper said on Sunday that the overseas recruitment for care worker visas will be stopped, as part of plans to reduce “lower-skilled” visas by “up to 50,000” in the next year.

-Sir Keir has also hinted at a tightening up of the rules around the right to a family life for foreign offenders looking to evade deportation, telling The Sun newspaper “if you break British law, you give up your right to be here”.
+Sir Keir, who will hold a press conference on Monday about the plans, has also hinted at a tightening up of the rules around the right to a family life for foreign offenders looking to evade deportation, telling The Sun newspaper “if you break British law, you give up your right to be here”.

 Language requirements will be increased for all immigration routes to ensure a higher level of English.